 Current Ongoing Groups:

 These groups meet weekly at my West Los Angeles office.
-Group size is generally 6-8 women.
+Group size is generally 6-8 participants.

 Call or email for days, times and availability.
 Contact Julie